-A summary of the various study invitation and consent (/advice) pathways are shown in Figure 3, directly below.
+A summary of the various study invitation and consent (/advice) pathways in England, Wales and Northern Ireland are shown in Figure 3, directly below.
 Further supporting details then follow.
+In Scotland, only patients with capacity to provide informed consent will be enrolled into the trial (see section 7.3.8).

 Figure 3 Study invitation and consent pathways depending on capacity status.
+Of note, only patients with capacity will be enrolled in Scotland.